How's This For A Photobomb? Palm Bay Cop Takes Selfie With Gator Stuck In Storm Drain

 PALM BAY, Fla.
 (CBSMiami) – A Palm Bay police officer took a selfie with an alligator emerging from a storm drain.

-The police department posted the image to its Facebook page along with a funny caption.READ MORE: CDC Advisers Recommend Who Can Get Booster Shots Of Pfizer's COVID-19 Vaccine
+The police department posted the image to its Facebook page along with a funny caption.READ MORE: Boppy Loungers Recalled After Being Linked To 8 Infant Deaths

-It read, in part: “When you’re just trying to take a normal sewer selfie and you get photobombed…..(At least he smiled 😬)”READ MORE: Former FDA Commissioner: Delta Variant May Be Last Major Wave Of Infection
+It read, in part: “When you’re just trying to take a normal sewer selfie and you get photobombed…..(At least he smiled 😬)”READ MORE: Why Do Some Missing People Cases Get More Attention Than Others?

-According to the post, the gator was actually stuck in the drain.MORE NEWS: Crews To Demolish Remains Of FIU Bridge That Killed 6 In Collapse
+According to the post, the gator was actually stuck in the drain.MORE NEWS: Southwest Ranches Investigation, Police Won't Say What They Are Looking For

 The department enlisted the help of a trapper to get the big reptile unstuck.